pydemic/hcap/README.md

 ### Getting started with Docker

-If you prefer Docker ask for someone to fill this section ;-) There are lots of Docker enthusiasts in the team that use it for daily development.
+If you prefer Docker ask someone in the dev team to fill up this section ;-) There are lots of Docker enthusiasts in the team that use it for daily development.